This is part 2 of 3 in my series of posts on how to build a profitable blog in competitive niches.

 This week we’re going to break down our traffic strategy for the initial stages of our new blog’s life.

-Mainly we’re going to be covering: How do you build targeted traffic quickly to a brand new blog?
+Mainly we’re going to be covering: How do you increase targeted traffic quickly to a brand new blog?

 As mentioned in the first post, because we’re targeting competitive niches here, we’re going to approach it kind of differently.